ibexa/documentation-developer/docs/tutorials/enterprise_beginner/1_get_a_starter_website.md

     For an introduction on how to use templates in eZ Platform, take a look at the [Building a Bicycle Route Tracker in eZ Platform tutorial](../platform_beginner/building_a_bicycle_route_tracker_in_ez_platform.md)

+First, delete the `config/packages/ezplatform_welcome_page.yaml` file to remove the welcome page.

 Place the [`pagelayout.html.twig`](https://github.com/ezsystems/ezplatform-ee-beginner-tutorial/blob/v3-step1/templates/pagelayout.html.twig) and [`pagelayout_menu.html.twig`](https://github.com/ezsystems/ezplatform-ee-beginner-tutorial/blob/v3-step1/templates/pagelayout_menu.html.twig) files in the `templates` folder.
 Create a new folder, called `full`, under `templates`.
 Place further template files in it:

 - [`article.html.twig`](https://github.com/ezsystems/ezplatform-ee-beginner-tutorial/blob/v3-step1/templates/full/article.html.twig)